microsoft/WhatTheHack/068-AzureOpenAIApps/Student/Challenge-00.md

   - Azure Service Bus with at least one queue set up
   - Azure Redis Cache Instance
   - Azure Document Intelligence Service (formerly Azure Form Recognizer)

+Your Azure Function Backend and Front End applications should be up and running and reachable via HTTP (Browser)

 ## Learning Resources